Decentralized convex optimization over time-varying graphs: a survey: Time-varying consensus

 If $\tau\geq 2$, both $T_1 = \tau$ and $T_2 = \lceil\chi\log 2\rceil$ lead to making several consensus iterations after each oracle call.
-However, in the case $\tau = 1$ we note that $T = T_1$ refers to a \textit{single-step consensus} while $T = T_2$ describes to a \textit{multi-step consensus}.
-The case $\tau = 1$ was historically the first to be studied in the literature since it particularly covers time-static graphs, and we inherit the term \textit{multi-step consensus} from it.
-Therefore, we call the scheme with $T = T_2$ a \textit{multi-step consensus} even when $\tau\geq 2$.
+However, in the case $\tau = 1$ note that $T = T_1$ refers to a \textit{single-step consensus} while $T = T_2$ describes to a \textit{multi-step consensus}.
+The case $\tau = 1$ was historically the first to be studied in the literature since it particularly covers time-static graphs.
+Therefore, the case $T = T_1$ is referred to as a \textit{single-step consensus} and the scheme with $T = T_2$ is referred to as a \textit{multi-step consensus} even when $\tau\geq 2$.

 Multi-step communication procedure is used in distributed optimization over static graphs, as well.
 In the time-static case such technique is called \textit{Chebyshev acceleration} and it allows to additionally reduce communication complexity to $\sqrt\chi$.
-Given a gossip matrix $W$ with condition number $\chi$, let us replace $W$ by a Chebyshev polynomial $P_K(W)$ of degree $K = \lceil\chi\rceil$.
+Given a gossip matrix $W$ with condition number $\chi$, one can replace $W$ by a Chebyshev polynomial $P_K(W)$ of degree $K = \lceil\chi\rceil$.
 The condition number of $P_K(W)$ equals $O(1)$ due to the specific structure of the polynomial (see \cite{scaman2017optimal}).
-Moreover, loopless Chebyshev acceleration proposed in \cite{song2021optimal} is achieved without explicit multi-step consensus.

-The acceleration on communication steps is not possible in the time-varying scenario, i.e. we cannot reduce $\chi$ to $\sqrt\chi$ in the time-varying setting.
+The acceleration on communication steps is not possible in the time-varying scenario, i.e. it is not possible to reduce $\chi$ to $\sqrt\chi$ in the time-varying setting.
 This follows from lower complexity bounds \cite{kovalev2021lower}.

 Reaching the consensus over time-varying networks can be viewed as a quadratic optimization problem with a time-varying objective function $\{c^k(\bx) = \frac{1}{2}\bx^\top(\bI - \bW^k)\bx\}_{k=0}^\infty$.
 All functions $c^k(\bx)$ have the same minimizer $\ol\bx^0$.
 Non-accelerated gradient descent corresponds to a consensus algorithm.
-On each iteration of gradient descent, we have the contraction of potential function $\Phi^k = \frac{1}{2}\norm{\bx^k - \ol\bx^0}^2$.
-This contraction is robust to graph changes which makes non-accelerated consensus converge over time-varying graphs.
+On each iteration of gradient descent, there is a contraction of potential function $\Phi^k = \frac{1}{2}\norm{\bx^k - \ol\bx^0}^2$.
+This contraction is robust to graph changes, which makes non-accelerated consensus converge over time-varying graphs.